 Following the Equifax mega-breach, the cybersecurity “readiness” of an organization is being called into question when determining its value.
 CEOs, boards, and investors are now being presented with tangible consequences of data-breach that have a measurable financial impact.
 As cyber risk is becoming seen as integral to business risk, an assessment of a company’s resilience to attack and risk of breach will become standard.

-Minimize your cybersecurity risk by employing a proactive solution like Terbium Labs’ Matchlight, which constantly monitors the dark web for the sensitive information your company cares most about.
-To learn how Matchlight can help your organization proactively address data breaches and leaks visit our datasheets resource page or contact us today.
+Minimize your cybersecurity risk by employing a proactive solution like Terbium Labs’ Matchlight, which continually monitors the dark web for the sensitive information your company cares most about.
+To learn how Matchlight can help your organization proactively address data breaches and leaks, visit our datasheets resource page or contact us today.